-As of version 2.3.0, Dovecot provides an SMTP submission service, also known as a Mail Submission Agent (MSA).
-It is currently implemented as a proxy that acts as a front-end for any MTA, adding the necessary functionality required for a submission service: it adds the required AUTH support, avoiding the need to configure the MTA for SASL authentication.
-More SMTP capabilities like CHUNKING and SIZE are supported, without requiring the backend MTA supporting these extensions.
-Other capabilities like 8BITMIME and DSN currently require support from the backend/relay MTA.
+As of version 2.3.0, Dovecot provides an SMTP submission service, also known as a Mail Submission Agent (MSA) RFC 6409.
+It is currently implemented as a proxy that acts as a front-end for any MTA, adding the necessary functionality required for a submission service: it adds the required AUTH RFC 4954 support, avoiding the need to configure the MTA for SASL authentication.
+More SMTP capabilities like CHUNKING RFC 3030 and SIZE RFC 1870 are supported, without requiring the backend MTA supporting these extensions.
+Other capabilities like 8BITMIME RFC 6152 and DS RFC 3461 currently require support from the backend/relay MTA.

 Currently, the submission proxy is still pretty basic.
 However, it will provide a basis for adding all kinds of functionality in the (not so distant) future.
 For the first time, it will be possible to act upon message submission, rather than only message retrieval; e.g. plugins can be devised that process outgoing messages somehow.
 Examples of the things that could be implemented are adding Sieve filtering support for outgoing messages, or implicitly storing submitted messages to the Sent folder.
 Once a plugin API is devised, you can create your own plugins.